5 BPM systems for your business: automation, case studies, and ROI

 2. Once the diagram is ready, it can be launched to the cloud: Bizagi automatically creates the workflow.

-3. The solution integrates easily with popular RPA platforms — for example, hooking in bots to transfer data or check documents.
-Bizagi saves time on routine: standard document or request approvals are set up in 1-2 days.
-Advantages: — Modeler is available to download for free. —
+3. The solution integrates easily with popular RPA platforms - for example, it connects bots for data transfer or document checks.
+Bizagi saves time on routine work: standard document or request approvals can be set up in 1-2 days.
+Advantages: - Modeler is available for free download. -

-4. The editor interface is intuitive; most users figure it out in 1 day without training. —
+4. The editor interface is intuitive, and most users understand it within 1 day without training. -

-5. The cloud version (Studio) can be set up in weeks without involving developers. —
+5. The cloud version (Studio) can be configured in weeks without involving programmers. -

-6. RPA bots can be hooked into processes in 2 clicks, saving up to 70% of the budget on system integration.
-Drawbacks: —
+6. RPA bots can be connected to processes in 2 clicks, saving up to 70% of the budget on system integration.
+Drawbacks: -

-7. Limited analytics: complex reports require custom work. — Scalability: the cloud gets pricier at 100+ users. —
+7. Limited analytics: complex reports require custom work. - Scalability: the cloud gets more expensive with 100+ users. -

 8. Weak support for mobile employees. -